scribd/go-sdk/README.md

 ### Request ID middleware

+For easier identification of requests and their tracing within components of a single service, and across-services, `go-sdk` has a `RequestID` middleware.

+#### HTTP server Request ID middleware

-For easier identification of requests and their tracing within components of a single service, and across-services, `go-sdk` ships has a `RequestID` middleware.
-It checks every incoming request for a `X-Request-Id` HTTP header and sets the value of the header as a field in the request `Context`.
+As an HTTP middleware, it checks every incoming request for a `X-Request-Id` HTTP header and sets the value of the header as a field in the request `Context`.
 In case there's no `RequestID` present, it will generate a UUID and assign it in the request `Context`.